raw-labs/lib/1/public/raw-labs.com/README.md

 ## dayofyear
 `dayofyear(d: date)`
-Returns the day in the year of date.
+Returns the day in the year for date.
 1-366

+## weekofyear
+`weekofyear(d: date)`
+Returns the week of the year for date
+1-52

 ## read_rss
 `read_rss("http://rss.cnn.com/rss/edition_world.rss")`<br>